Pastel pencils - a primer

 Pros and Cons

-The wooden casing makes holding and using pastel pencils much less messy than working with other types of pastel.
+• The wooden casing makes pastel pencils less messy to use than other pastel types.

-It is more difficult to work on large areas of colour unless sticks of hard pastel are used for the preliminary work.
-For this reason pastel pencils are more often used on a smaller scale than soft pastel.
-Working with the pencils on top of a soft pastel base is not as successful.
+Working on large areas of color proves more difficult unless you use hard pastel sticks for the preliminary work.
+For this reason, artists more often use pastel pencils on a smaller scale than soft pastel.

 Pen y fan (Brecon Beacons) by Peter Weatherill